AlexDpy/AssetX/README.md

 prodBaseUrl: /assets

 # (optional, default to false) if true, prod assets file names will have a hash based on the dev assets content
+# this can be overridden by the --force-cache-busting option
 cacheBusting: true

 # (optional) implement this to customize some of the tags AssetX will generate (./src/tags.coffee)